-Rio, an exotic mix of cultures from all over the world, people wanting to love, and play, and enjoy the sun, and hoping for something strange to happen in their life.
+Rio, an exotic mix of cultures from all over the world: people wanting to love, play, and enjoy the sun, and hoping for something strange to happen in their life.
 In Rio, you can find whatever you want.

-Brazil is modern with truck stops along 4 lane highway and a McDonald’s every 50 miles.
-As you pass cities you can see corporate-type building lining up along the main highways.
+Brazil is modern with truck stops along 4 lane highways and a McDonald’s every 50 miles.
+As you pass cities you can see corporate-type buildings lining up along the main highways.
 So the factories have access to the highway.
 This is the only country where I have seen lots of factories in South America.
-Prosperity seems to be where there are trains, and factories.
+Prosperity seems to be where there are trains and factories.

 I am amazed at all the free stuff I get.
 Lots of the people here are ending their trip, and flying home.
 They either give away or leave everything.
 I am in a dorm room.
-I gotta nice nylon sleeping bag, 4 large bottles of water, all sorts of spices, There are sunglasses, toys, Frisbees, and everything you could ever want on the beach, Plus someone left some expensive swim shorts.
+I gotta a nice nylon sleeping bag, 4 large bottles of water, and all sorts of spices, There are sunglasses, toys, Frisbees, and everything you could ever want on the beach, Plus someone left some expensive swim shorts.
 I have my eye on them…hmmm…30 dollars.
 Surfer type.
-A hobo type situation….we can receive a lot of small gifts here.
+A hobo-type situation… we can receive a lot of small gifts here.
 The sleeping bag made my day.
 Very small, light, and my favorite color blue.
 I do not need a sleeping bag, but it would be great to have one.
-My six dollars blanket from Mexico has worked great.
+My six-dollar blanket from Mexico has worked great.
 But the sleeping bag would have been great on that ridiculous train between Uyuni, Bolivia, and Calama, Chile.
 VERY COLD.
 No heat.

 FUNNY, OR INTERESTING THINGS ABOUT RIO Very few Internet cafes.
 I go to the Israel Club where they have Internet access for 3 dollars USA, or 6 Reals.
 The more money the country has, the less Internet they have.
 Dogs on leashes.
 I have not seen this in 2 years I like them barking from the roof in Bolivia, Peru, and Ecuador Probably a great place to meet your sugar momma or sugar daddy.
 (A very rich older person, that supports a younger lover.)
 Brazil is great so far.
 All countries are great, just some places are better for me.
 But one man’s heaven is another man’s hell.
 I like Rio, but it is not heaven for me.
 But I know there are some more quiet beaches, where it could be heaven, so there is hope.
 I still am trying to understand this term.
 “Dental Floss Bathing Suit” I keep trying to understand…